Azure-Samples/communication-services-web-chat-hero/README.md

 # Group Chat Sample

+## Overview

-This is a sample application to show how the Chat Web SDK can be used to build a single threaded chat experience.
+This is a sample application to show how we can use the `@azure/communication-react` package to build a chat experience.
+Learn more about the [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/).
+The client-side application is a React based user interface.
+Alongside this front-end is a NodeJS web application powered by ExpressJS that performs functionality like minting new user tokens for each chat participant.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/samples/chat-hero-sample).